 Adam Vincent, WFI Intern at the UN

 "The WFI Internship at the Vatican was truly a one in a million experience.
 My most memorable experience was standing on the Palentine Hill during Way of the Cross, with only about 20 other press people, only feet away from Pope Francis, taking photos that would later be posted on the Vatican's English Facebook page.
 Even my typical work week was incredible as I reached thousands of people in five different languages via my daily gospel posts on the Facebook pages and thousands more through photos on Instagram, spent every Wednesday morning with Pope Francis and thousands of pilgrims from all over the world, and enjoyed the incredible view of Saint Peter’s Basilica every time I stepped out of the office."

 Tatum Murray, WFI Intern at the Secretariat for Communication

 Besides working at the Vatican or the UN (a great resume builder, to say the least) our students also grow academically and personally.
 Living in neighborhoods and studying alongside Italian students provides students with an authentic experience, allowing them to connect deeply with the culture and challenge themselves to go beyond their previously held limits.

 We are fortunate to partner with Arcadia University’s program in Rome where students participate in an Italian language class and take two courses carefully selected to match with Villanova requirements.
-These courses, combined with the six credits students receive for their for their internship work, means that a full course load can be completed while in Rome (and you can come back with as many as 18 credit hours toward Villanova's graduation requirements).
+These courses, combined with the six credits students receive for their internship work, means that a full course load can be completed while in Rome (and you can come back with as many as 18 credit hours toward Villanova's graduation requirements).